 The agenda will be posted in a location that is freely accessible to members of the public, and on the School’s website, not later than 24 hours prior to a special meeting.
-If the Board elects to use teleconferencing, the Charter School shall post agendas at all teleconference locations and conduct teleconference meetings in a manner that protects the statutory and constitutional rights

-of the parties or the public appearing before the Board.
-Each teleconference location shall be identified in the notice and agenda of the meeting or proceeding, and each teleconference location shall be accessible to the public.
-The agenda and agenda packet will be provided to all Board members and to all persons that have requested a copy of the agenda and/or the agenda packet in compliance with the Brown Act.
-It is the Superintendent & CEO’s, or designee’s, responsibility to distribute copies of the agenda and the agenda packet for special meetings.

 Emergency Meetings

 In the case of an emergency situation, as defined by the Brown Act, involving matters upon which prompt action is necessary due to the disruption or threatened disruption of public facilities, notice to the Board will be provided as soon as is reasonably practicable under the circumstances.
 All media outlets that have requested notice of special meetings shall be notified one hour prior to the emergency meeting, or in the case of a dire emergency, at or near the time that the Board members are notified of the emergency meeting.
 The notice shall be given by telephone and all telephone numbers provided by the media outlet in the request for notice shall be exhausted.
 If telephones services are not functioning, the notice requirement is waived and the media shall be notified of the fact of the holding of the emergency meeting, the purpose of the meeting and any action taken at the meeting as soon after the meeting as possible.

+Teleconference Meetings

+Except as otherwise provided by Government Code Section 54953, if the Board elects to use teleconferencing, the Charter School shall post agendas at all teleconference locations and conduct teleconference meetings in a manner that protects the statutory and constitutional rights of the parties or the public appearing before the Board.
+Each teleconference location shall be identified in the notice and agenda of the meeting or proceeding, and each teleconference location shall be accessible to the public.

 Request for Notice

 The agenda and agenda packet will be provided to all Board members and to all persons that have requested a copy of the agenda and/or the agenda packet in compliance with the Brown Act.
-It is the Superintendent & CEO’s, or designee’s, responsibility to distribute copies of the agenda and the agenda packet for regular meetings.
+It is the Superintendent & CEO’s, or designee’s, responsibility to distribute copies of the agenda and the agenda packet for all Board meetings.
 Any person who has requested a copy of the agenda and/or agenda packet in writing, will be mailed a copy of the requested materials at the time the agenda and/or agenda packet is posted or upon distribution to all, or a majority of all, of the members of the Board, whichever occurs first.

-Exceptions During a State of Emergency
+Limited Exceptions During a State of Emergency or For Just Cause

-Notwithstanding the previous paragraphs, CCS may hold a remote meeting if a proclaimed state of emergency is in effect and: (1) state or local officials have imposed or recommended measures to promote social distancing; (2) CCS holds a meeting for the purpose of determining, by majority vote, whether as a result of the emergency, meeting in person would present imminent risks to the health or safety of attendees; or (3) CCS holds a meeting and has previously determined by majority vote that as a result of the emergency, meeting in person would present imminent risks to the health or safety of attendees.

-If CCS holds a meeting using teleconferencing, the Charter School shall give notice of the meeting and post agendas in compliance with the Brown Act, allow the public to access the meeting by phone or video, and provide an opportunity for the public to address the Board directly during the meeting.
+Notwithstanding the previous paragraphs, CCS may hold a teleconference meeting pursuant to the stringent requirements of Government Code Section 54953 in limited circumstances.
+Specifically, if the requirements of Section 54953 are satisfied the Corporation may use teleconferencing without posting agendas at all teleconference locations, identifying each teleconference location in the notice and agenda of the meeting or proceeding, and making each teleconference location accessible to the public. .

 Agendas